Aviral-03/STA302/Boston Housing Data Analysis/README.md

 Aviral Bhardwaj

 ## Overview
-This repository contains an R Markdown document that explores the employment landscape in Toronto municipalities for the year 2020, focusing on the employed population.
-The document utilizes data normalization techniques to analyze the relative distribution of employment across various regions.
+This repository contains an an analysis document that explores the bias and ethical issues of Boston Housing Data.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.

-## Abstract
-The paper investigates the employment dynamics, highlighting key trends and disparities among different municipalities.
-By examining the normalized data, the study provides a nuanced understanding of the employment structure within Toronto, contributing valuable perspectives for policymakers and urban planners aiming to address regional employment challenges.

 ## Usage
-To generate the PDF document, open the R Markdown file (`toronto_employment.qmd`) in RStudio and click the "Render" button.
+To generate the PDF document, open the R Markdown file (`boston_housing.qmd`) in RStudio and click the "Render" button.

 ## Dependencies
 - R